richafnu/Viva/Viva/glint/setup/360-general-settings.md

 1. In the **Confirm your changes to Permissions** dialog box which opens, select **Save Permissions**.

    :::image type="content" source="../../media/glint/setup/confirm-permissions.png" lightbox="../../media/glint/setup/confirm-permissions.png" alt-text="Screenshot of the Confirm your changes to Permissions dialog box.":::

+## Grant program privileges

+Your program configuration specifies which user groups have privileges.
+Use this procedure to grant user groups permissions to view 360s :

+1. From the admin dashboard, select the **Configuration symbol** and then **360 Feedback Programs.**
+1. Select the program to be edited.
+1. From the Actions dropdown menu, select **Add/Edit Admin Access**.
+1. Use the Search box to see the available User Roles and select the one you want.
+The dropdown list under the Search box shows the User Roles that have Manage Feedback permission.
+In this case, select the user role name for each group you want to give privileges to.
+1. To remove program privileges from a user role, hover over the User Role and select X.
+1. The User Role name is added to the dropdown list.
+This role doesn't have permission for any program that is already live.
+1. Select **Save Changes.**

+## Assign 360 permission to all 360 participants

+You must assign the Access 360 Feedback permission to all subjects, coaches, and raters so they can participate in 360 feedback cycles.
+To assign permissions:
+1. From the admin dashboard, select the **Configuration symbol"and then **User Roles**.
+3. Select the User Role.
+4. Select **Permissions.**
+5. Select **Access 360 Feedback.**
+6. Select **Save Changes.**

 ## Add members to a 360 User Role